 The estimated incidence of root-lesion nematode in lentil was not quantified in the 2012 GRDC study on the cost of diseases in Australia.
-However, SARDI have published results of recent PreDicta® B soil tests for root-lesion nematode, which does not include P. quasitereoides.
+However, SARDI have published results of recent PreDicta®B soil tests for root-lesion nematode.

 10.20.3 Life cycle